Configuring networks using NetworkManager

 .
 The following example adds an Ethernet connection tied to theeth0

-interface with DHCP, and disables the connection'sautoconnect
+interface with DHCP and disables the connection'sautoconnect

 to edit an existing connection using an interactive editor.

-nmcli connection edit CONNECTION_IDclone
+nmcli connection edit CONNECTION_ID

 to clone an existing connection.
 The minimal syntax follows:

-nmcli connection clone CONNECTION_ID NEW_NAMEwhere CONNECTION_ID is the connection to be cloned.
+where CONNECTION_ID is the connection to be cloned.

 delete